yi-jiayu/hotslogs/README.md

 PS C:\Users\jiayu>
 ```

+## Hots Api support
+`hotslogs upload` accepts the `--destinations` flag for choosing where to upload your replays to, which defaults to HOTS Logs.
+You can pass "hotsapi" to upload to Hots Api instead: `hotslogs up --destinations hotsapi`.

+If you want to upload all your previous replays to Hots Api, you can use the `--config` flag with a dummy config file to ignore the last upload time: `hotslogs --config no-such-file up --destinations hotsapi`.

 ## Roadmap
 - [ ] Calculate replay ID and check if a replay has already been uploaded before uploading it.